 An Ancient Flower with Epic Beginnings

 Also known as Convallaria majalis, some might recognize Lily of the Valley from the Bible, though others will know this flower thanks to its wide use in the spring.
-This flower is used in countless wedding ceremonies, including those of royalty, and that it is a popular accompaniment to birthday and graduation floral arrangements.
-This flower is elegant, has a rich history and is versatile with respect to its aesthetic appeal and potential uses in displays and bouquets.
+This flower is used in countless wedding ceremonies, including those of royalty, and it’s a popular accompaniment to birthday and graduation floral arrangements.
+The Lily of the Valley is elegant, with a rich history and versatility that is beloved among flower enthusiasts.

 A Quick Warning About Lily of the Valley